Natalie Belovic Properties Buyer Seller REMAX - metro-city realty, brokerage - Direct 613-747-9914

 Cardinal Glen

-Also known as Dunbarton Court, this well hidden "bijou" was built in the late 1980's by Timberlay Homes and features 144 spacious, open concept executive townhomes in a quiet setting, only minutes from downtown.
+Also known as Dunbarton Court, this neighbourhood was built in the late 1980s and is home to 144 spacious, open concept townhomes.
+Located only minutes from downtown, this neighbourhood offers both traditional two storey homes and multi-level modern units.

 View Properties sold in this community!